Log camera changes during live events for easy and fast post-production

 Download Multicam Logger

-Once downloaded, unzip the file, and drag and drop the file "Multicam Logger" in your Applications Folder.
-You do not need to deactivate and reactivate your application when updating your software.
+Once downloaded, unzip the file, and drag and drop the Application "Multicam Logger" in your Applications Folder.

 How to unlock the DEMO version ?